thenewdarling/CurseOfStrahd/Session Recaps/2021-12-11 Session 11 - Begin Day 10.md

 With that, the [[Baron]] leads the party to go and lead the parade as the original plan dictated.
 They pass the stocks, and find [[Henrick]], hanged, with the word "TRAITOR" painted across his chest.
 With guilt in their hearts, they listen to the [[Baron]]'s speech:

-*Citizens of Vallaki, last night my son was attacked in our streets, and brought within an inch of death!*
+*Citizens of [[Vallaki]], last night my son was attacked in our streets, and brought within an inch of death!*

 *I have dedicated my life to keeping the devil of this land at bay, but it seems I have underestimated the villainy of my own neighbours.
 It is obvious who did this, today the Watcher household shall fall.
 We will burn them to ash.*